2024 Launch Reports

 --Black pad with 1010 rail at 200 feet with Pyromate controller

---Two blue pads with 1010 rails at 100 feet with brown controller,and one of
+--Two blue pads with 1010 rails at 100 feet with brown controller,and one of these pads (right side) switched to 1515 rail later in the day

 --Low-power rack at 50 feet with brown controller